-4.7.6 Mechanical related aircraft incident examples:
+4.7.6.
+Mechanical related aircraft incident examples:

-Incident Definition Inclusions / exclusions Airframe related i ncidents Doors/exits An aircraft door (passenger, cargo, or emergency), or its component parts, has exhibited damage or has failed.
+Incident Definition Inclusions / exclusions Airframe related incidents Doors /exits An aircraft door (passenger, cargo, or emergency), or its component parts, has exhibited damage or has failed.
 Excludes internal doors, like cockpit doors or lavatory doors.
 Landing gear An aircraft's landing gear, brakes, their component parts or tyres have failed.
 Landing gear collapse due to mechanical malfunction; Use of emergency gear extension; Tyre deflation; Overheated or smoking brakes; Faults with float type undercarriages; Faults with emergency flotation devices in helicopters.
-Excluded: failure of landing gear indication bulbs flat tyres while standing or taxiing.
-Note criteria for accidents and reportable serious aircraft incidents for landing gear collapse, and smoke and fire.

-Incident Definition Inclusions / exclusions Windows A window of the aircraft has exhibited damage or has failed.
+Excluded: -failure of landing gear indication bulbs -flat tyres while standing or taxiing.
+(Note criteria for accidents and reportable serious aircraft incidents for landing gear collapse, and smoke and fire.)
+Windows A window of the aircraft has exhibited damage or has failed.
 Separation of windows from the aircraft in flight; Shattering, cracking, crazing, or delamination of a window; Window heat arcing.
-Wing/fuselage/ empennage Part of the fuselage, wing, or empennage has structurally failed.
+Wing/fuselage /empennage Part of the fuselage, wing, or empennage has structurally failed.
 Cracks; Debonding; Delamination.
-Note criteria for reportable serious aircraft incidents for near collisions.
+(Note criteria for reportable serious aircraft incidents for near collisions.)
 Objects falling from aircraft Objects that are inadvertently detached or dropped from an airborne aircraft.
-Detached aircraft parts; Inadvertent release of towed banner Cameras or phones lost during open door operations.
+Detached aircraft parts; Inadvertent release of towed banner

+Incident Definition Inclusions / exclusions Cameras or phones lost during open door operations.
 Excludes objects deliberately detached or dropped from an aircraft.
-Note criteria for reportable serious aircraft incidents loss of a slung load or any other load carried external to the aircraft.

-Incident Definition Inclusions / exclusions Power plant/propo ulsion related incidents Abnormal engine indications Any indications that an engine is malfunctioning or operating outside normal parameters.
+(Note criteria for reportable serious aircraft incidents loss of a slung load or any other load carried external to the aircraft.)
+Powerplant / propulsion related incidents Abnormal engine indications Any indications that an engine is malfunctioning or operating outside normal parameters.
 Abnormal engine instrument readings, such as engine power output or temperature, oil pressure or temperature, fuel pressure; Observation of abnormal sights or sounds by a crew member; Engine overspeed or over-torque warnings.
 Engine failure or malfunction An engine malfunction that results in a total engine failure, a loss of engine power or rough running engine.
 Partial power loss (loss of RPM, surging, coughing); Inflight shutdown of a failing engine; Full power loss to an individual engine.
-Note criteria for accidents and reportable serious aircraft incidents.
+(Note criteria for accidents and reportable serious aircraft incidents.)
 Propellers and rotor malfunctions A failure or malfunction of any part of a propeller, helicopter rotor, or associated components.
 Failure of associated propeller accessories, such as feathering mechanisms, constant speed units, and reduction gearboxes; General reports of damage to a propeller or rotor including delamination.
 Transmission and gearboxes The failure or malfunction of an aircraft transmission or gearbox or associated components.

-Incident Definition Inclusions / exclusions

-Systems related i Systems related incidents
+Systems related incidents

-Systems failure An aircraft system failure.
-This includes the following systems: a. air/pressurisation b. avionics/flight Instruments c. electrical d. fire protection e. flight controls f. fuel g. hydraulics h. anti-ice protection i. datalink (remotely pilot aircraft) Includes only when the operation of the aircraft was compromised or had the potential to compromise safety.
-Note criteria for reportable serious aircraft incidents for failure of more than one redundant system.
+Incident Definition Inclusions / exclusions An aircraft system failure.
+This includes the following systems: (i) air/pressurisation (ii) avionics/flight Instruments (iii) electrical (iv) fire protection (v) flight controls (vi) fuel (vii) hydraulics (viii) anti-ice protection (ix) datalink (remotely pilot aircraft) Includes only when the operation of the aircraft was compromised or had the potential to compromise safety.
+(Note criteria for reportable serious aircraft incidents for failure of more than one redundant system.)

-4.7.7 Airspace related aircraft incident examples:
+4.7.7.
+Airspace related aircraft incident examples: